alttester/AltTester-Unity-SDK/Docs/source/pages/known-issues.rst

 **Workaround**: Close and reopen the AltTester Editor window.

-**Affects**: AltTester Unity SDK v2.0.0, v2.0.1
+**Affects**: AltTester® Unity SDK v2.0.0, v2.0.1

 BlueStacks
 ----------

-Instrumented app with AltTester Unity SDK stops working in BlueStacks
+Instrumented app with AltTester® Unity SDK stops working in BlueStacks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Workaround**: The issue seems to happen because of the communication protocol
-used inside the AltTester Unity SDK.
+used inside the AltTester® Unity SDK.
 There are other alternatives that work with
 instrumented builds.
 For Android you can use the Android Emulator inside the
 Android Studio.
 For iOS you can use a simulator inside Xcode.